briansimiyuj/doctor-appointment-app/README.md

     a.
 Create a search bar and mount it on Doctors page
   2. Create a filter menu and mount it on Doctors page
       a.
 Create a filter menu button
+      b.
+Create a collapsible menu that shows/hides speciality options
+      c.
+Map through specialityData to display all available specialities
+      d.
+Implement active state styling for selected speciality
+      e.
+Add navigation functionality to filter doctors by speciality
+      f.
+Make the menu responsive for both mobile and desktop views